geocaching

 The following types have logs, at least at the final location.

-Multi-cache consists of multiple discoveries of one or more intermediate points containing the coordinates for the next stage; the final stage contains the log book.
+A Multi-cache consists of multiple discoveries of one or more intermediate points containing the coordinates for the next stage; the final stage contains the log book.
 An Offset cache is a multi-cache in which the initial coordinates are for a location containing information that encodes the final cache coordinates.
 An example would be to direct the finder to a plaque where the digits of a date on the plaque correspond to coordinates of the final cache.

-Night Cache is multi-stage and intended to be found at night by following a series of reflectors with a flashlight to the final cache location.
+A Night Cache is multi-stage and intended to be found at night by following a series of reflectors with a flashlight to the final cache location.

-Chirp Cache is a Garmin-created innovative advance on multi caches using new wireless beacon technology.
+A Chirp Cache is a Garmin-created innovative advance on multi caches using new wireless beacon technology.
 The Chirp stores hints, multicache coordinates, counts visitors and confirms the cache is nearby.
 These caches were fully supported at OpenCaching.com, but they caused considerable discussion and some controversy at Groundspeak, where they were given a new “attribute”.

 A Wherigo cache is a multi-stage cache hunt that uses a Wherigo “cartridge” to guide the player to find a physical cache sometime during cartridge play, usually at the end.
 Not all Wherigo cartridges incorporate geocaches into game play.
 Wherigo caches are unique to the geocaching.com website.